pycroscopy/pyUSID/docs/source/about.rst

      See `pycroscopy <../pycroscopy/about.html>`_ - a sister project that uses pyUSID for analysis of microscopy data.

-* pyUSID uses a data-centric approach wherein the raw data collected from the instrument, results from analysis and processing routines are all written to the same h5USID file for traceability, reproducibility, and provenance.
+* pyUSID uses a data-centric approach wherein the raw data collected from the instrument, results from analysis and processing routines can all written to the same h5USID file for traceability and reproducibility.
 * Just as scipy uses numpy underneath, scientific packages like **pycroscopy** use **pyUSID** for all file-handling, data processing, and generating plots for journal publications
 * pyUSID uses popular packages such as numpy, h5py, joblib, matplotlib, etc. for most of the storage, computation, and visualization.
 * For more information, please see our recent `Arxiv <https://arxiv.org/abs/1903.09515>`_ **paper**